de Leon came from a sea-faring family. His father Phillip Leon was a privateer

 instant classic when he debuted in Soul Edge.
 The fighting genre hadn't

-seen many "pirates" at the time of Cervantes's arrival, and he was
+seen many "pirates" at the time of his arrival, and he was

-He has had a variety of different outfits over the years, all of
+He's had a variety of different looks and designs over the years, all of which

-Psycho Crusher), Cervantes's fighting style was more "fantasy-like" when compared
+Psycho Crusher), Cervantes's fighting style is far more "fantasy-like" when compared

 of his design in future installments.
-His moveset
+However, he isn't just some 2D boss with

-really cool "gun sword" style moves.
-On a random side note, I love how Cervantes says "Not Enough" in SC2 (English
+addition to his trademark "gun sword" tactics.
+I love how Cervantes says "Not Enough" in SC2 (English

 version)... it's like he burps it out... and it never fails to make me chuckle.
 Seriously,